First drive review: 2022 Volvo XC60 Recharge plug-in hybrid delivers more range and power

 Will all those “mores” cost more money?
 Volvo boosted its plug-in hybrid sales by giving them a big price reduction for 2021; and with so much about PHEVs depending on the numbers, we won’t be able to say how these improved models pencil out until closer to market launch.

-Volvo flew me to Brussls, Belgium and then had me change hotels three times in three days so we could bring you this first drive review.
+Volvo flew me to Brussels, Belgium, and then had me change hotels three times in three days so we could bring you this first drive review.